 Scalp trading simulator / demo mode

-Bitsgap has an awesome demo mode that will allow you to learn to trade cryptocurrency using a variety of different methods.
+Bitsgap has an awesome demo mode that allows you to learn trading cryptocurrency using a variety of different methods.
 You can even draw right on the live chart to do your TA, making it an easy way to practice your scalp trades without losing any money.

-Scalping can be pretty high risk, so it’s actually a great idea to learn to do it using a demo tool first.
+Scalping can be pretty high risky, so it’s actually a great idea to learn doing it using a demo tool first.
 It’s also free to get an account, so you won’t have to risk any money at all to practice.